Legendree/citizen/README.md

 cowboy:stop_listener(http)
 ```

-p.s. why did I called 'Citizen' like its some kind of library, I don't know I just like the sound of it leave me alone.
+p.s. why did I called it 'Citizen' like its some kind of library?
+I don't know I just like the sound of it leave me alone.